Atakor volcanic field

 Atakor volcanic field ("Atakor" in Tuareg means "swollen part, knot at the end of something") is a volcanic field in Algeria.
 It lies in the Hoggar mountains and consists of a variety of volcanic features such as lava flows and about 450 individual vents.

-Atakor is one of several large volcanic fields in this mountain range, which sits atop of a domal uplift and has erupted basalt, trachyte and phonolite.
+Atakor is one of several large volcanic fields in this mountain range, which sits atop of a domal uplift and has erupted basalt, trachyte, and phonolite.
 Volcanism in Atakor took place in several different phases, beginning 20 million years ago and continuing into the Holocene.
 Presently there is fumarolic activity.

 Geography and geomorphology

-The field lies in the Hoggar and the terrain approaches elevations of 3000 m although the volcanics form an only superficial cover.
+The field lies in the Hoggar and the terrain approaches elevations of 3000 m, although the volcanics form an only superficial cover.
 The ground has a desert-like appearance.
 The scenery of the volcanic field is considered to be spectacular, with the lava domes and volcanic necks rising above the surrounding terrain.

-The field consists of lava domes, lava flows, maars, scoria cones and volcanic necks which cover an area of about 2500 km2 with a volume of about 250 km3 of volcanic rock.
-Basalts form a 400 m thick plateau, and deep gorges lead up to the volcanic field and split the Hoggar Mountains in a number of segments.
-Wadis diverge from the Atakor volcanic field; some of them reached Lake Chad in the past, others continued through the Grand Erg Oriental towards Chott Melrhir.
+The field consists of lava domes, lava flows, maars, scoria cones, and volcanic necks and covers an area of about 2500 km2 with a volume of about 250 km3 of volcanic rock.
+Basalts form a 400 m plateau, and deep gorges lead up to the volcanic field and split the Hoggar Mountains into a number of segments.
+Wadis diverge from the Atakor volcanic field; some of them reached Lake Chad in the past, while others continued through the Grand Erg Oriental towards Chott Melrhir.